Utilities

 pattern mining in synthetic noisy tensors, two Beamerposter

-themes, and three Shell scripts.
+themes, and five Shell scripts.

-Testing pattern mining in synthetic
+Testing pattern mining in synthetic noisy

-noisy tensors
+tensors

 This archive